openstack-archive/fuel-plugin-ceilometer-redis/doc/source/guide.rst

 User Guide
 ==========

-Once the Ceilometer Redis plugin plugin has been installed (following `Installation Guide`_), you can create *OpenStack* environments with Ceilometer whose Central agents, Notification agent and Alarm evaluator work in workload_partitioned mode.
+Once the Ceilometer Redis plugin plugin has been installed  (following :ref:`Installation Guide`), you can create *OpenStack* environments with Ceilometer whose Central agents, Notification agent and Alarm evaluator work in workload_partitioned mode.